stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 sign proclaiming it to be the Gilman House.

   I was glad to get out of that bus, and at once proceeded to check my valise in the shabby hotel lobby.
-There was only one person in sight&mdash;an elderly man without what I had come to call the &ldquo;Innsmouth look&rdquo;&mdash;and I decided not to ask him any of the questions which bothered me; remembering that odd things had been noticed in this hotel.
+There was only one person in sight--an elderly man without what I had come to call the  "Innsmouth look "--and I decided not to ask him any of the questions which bothered me; remembering that odd things had been noticed in this hotel.
 Instead, I strolled out on the square, from which the bus had already gone, and studied the scene minutely and appraisingly.